vervallsweg/cast-web-api/README.md

 		"title": "My song",
 		"subtitle": "Artist",
 		"image": "http://url.to/image",
-		"groupPlayback": {true/false if device is member of group}
+		"groupPlayback": {true/false, if device is member of group}, "groupPlayBackOn": {id, if device is member of group}
 	},
 	"groups": [ {ids of the groups this device is part of} ], "members": [ {ids of the member devices this group has} ]